-Government-Wide Financial Statements (GWFS) The Statement of Net Assets and the Statement of Activities displays information about the reporting government as a whole.
-The Statement of Net Assets and the Statement of Activities was prepared using the economic resources measurement focus and the accrual basis of accounting.
-Revenues, expenses, gains, losses, assets and liabilities resulting from exchange and exchange-like transactions are recognized when the exchange takes place.
-Revenues, expenses, gains, losses, assets, and liabilities resulting from nonexchange transactions are recognized in accordance with the requirements of GASB Statement No. 33 Accounting and Financial Reporting for Non-exchange Transactions.
+Government-Wide Financial Statements (GWFS) The Statement of Net Position and the Statement of Activities displays information about the reporting government as a whole.
+The Statement of Net Position and the Statement of Activities was prepared using the economic resources measurement focus and the accrual basis of accounting.
+Revenues, expenses, gains, losses, assets, liabilities, deferred outflows/inflows of resources resulting from exchange and exchange-like transactions are recognized when the exchange takes place.
+Revenues, expenses, gains, losses, assets, liabilities, deferred outflows/inflows of resources resulting from nonexchange transactions are recognized in accordance with the requirements of GASB Statement No. 33 Accounting and Financial Reporting for Non-exchange Transactions.

-Program revenues Program revenues include 1) charges for services provided, 2) operating grants and contributions, and 3) capital grants and contributions, program revenues reduce the cost of the function to be financed from the District's general revenues Charges for services are primarily derived from claims
+Program revenues Program revenues include 1) charges for services provided, 2) operating grants and contributions, and 3) capital grants and contributions; program revenues reduce the cost of the function to be financed from the District's general revenues.
+Charges for services are primarily derived from claims.